 Thank you for buying a SNAPPER Product!
-Before operating your machine, read this manual carefully and pay particular attention to the "IMPORTANT SAFETY INSTRUCTIONS" on Pages 2 & 3.
+Before operating your REAR ENGINE RIDER, read this manual carefully and pay particular attention to the "IMPORTANT SAFETY INSTRUCTIONS" on Pages 2 & 3.
 Remember that all power equipment can be dangerous if used improperly.
 Also keep in mind that SAFETY requires careful use in accordance with the operating instructions and common sense!